 Budapest is one of those cities where there is so much to do and 3 days in Budapest will probably never be enough.
 For more ideas and inspiration check out these Budapest tours with Viator

-Or you can check out my latest post on What to see in Budapest including FREE things to do in Budapest (Coming soon).
+You can check out my latest post on What to see in Budapest including FREE things to do in Budapest.

 Are you planning your trip to Budapest?
 Hopefully, my ‘3 days in Budapest’ itinerary will give you some ideas but feel free to ask me any questions in the comments or via Facebook